strongloop/strongloop.com2/_posts/2019-06-05-building-an-online-game-with-loopback-4-pt4.md

 #### Interceptor

-Interceptor is a middle layer between API request and authentication.
+Interceptor is a middle layer comes after authentication.
 After the authentication strategy verified user's access token, interceptor will verify use's permission.

 Run `lb4 interceptor` in your project root.